Eharmony, created in 2000, is very different from all other online dating sites.

 Eharmony’s “matching profiles” questionnaire

 Some questions are very basic and similar to questions on other dating sites.
-Eharmony is also quite conservative, so there are some questions about Church and God.
+Eharmony is also somewhat conservative, so there are some questions about Church and God.
 Assuming that the questions do indeed measure compatibility, the system requires the user to be very honest about about himself or herself as well as what they are looking for, in order to work.

 The eharmony algorithm